 5. THAT REALTORS “HAVE LISTINGS”…

 A lot of buyers, particularly new buyers think that certain agents, agencies, or companies “have listings”, special only to the properties for sale.
 The fact is, all agents and Realtors have access to all the same homes for sale (assuming the property is on MLS).
 I say that with some trepidation, only because there are a couple of rare instances where this does NOT apply.
 If a seller asked or arranged for a particular agent/brokerage to sell their house for them, but not advertise it (known as a pocket listing), then yes that company would “have listings” that others do not.
 However, that’s rare.
 The other instance would be in the case where a company doesn’t participate in the local MLS which is extremely rare.
 This only occurs maybe if it’s a small builder, or new development, or maybe a resort such as Kiawah Island.
-In the case of Kiawah Island, their on resort office does not participate in our local MLS and therefore they literally “have” their own listings.
+In the case of Kiawah Island, their on-resort office does not participate in our local MLS and therefore they literally “have” their own listings.
 Who’s to say whether this is good or bad, but all they are trying to do is corner the market on the properties on Kiawah.
 They want the sellers to think they are the only place you can find homes for sale so they use them vs an outside brokerage, but this hasn’t worked really.
-Locally here in Charleston SC, all the companies that are members of our local MLS also can and do sell, list, market homes for sale on Kiawah Island.
+Locally here in Charleston SC, all the companies that are members of our local MLS also can and do sell, list, and market homes for sale on Kiawah Island.
 Unfortunately, for us agents with buyers who want to purchase in Kiawah Island, that means we can only show and sell them the listings in our MLS because the agency within the gates of Kiawah is not permitted to do business with an outside brokerage.

 6. THE MORE AGENTS WORKING AT A COMPANY THE BETTER

-For the same reason as many above, this used to be relevant in the old days simply because sellers knew that if you had more agents in your company that it was a good chance their property would get seen more, garner more attention thus more interest and more push.
+For the same reason as many above, this used to be relevant in the old days simply because sellers knew that if you had more agents in your company there was a good chance their property would get seen more, garner more attention thus more interest and more push.
 But with the internet, all Realtors and companies have almost the same level of exposure, and the MLS gets a seller’s property out to the world so the number of agents in a company is irrelevant.
-Every house, condo, agent, broker, all have access to the same eyes on the internet.
+Every house, condo, agent, and broker, all have access to the same eyes on the internet.
 Assuming they know how to manipulate the web properly.
 The real estate companies with the most agents will try to have you believe there is some sort of benefit to having their company be the listing brokerage you should choose, but unless you’re doing a pocket listing it too matters not.
 Once your property goes on MLS everyone sees it is for sale.
 Since the advent of the internet, you’ve likely seen more “boutique” real estate companies, small teams, and groups where they focus on attention to service and detail because they are smaller.

 7. BECAUSE AN AGENT HAS SOLD X AMOUNT OF HOMES THEY MUST BE BETTER

-This can in some instances be the case, and conventional thinking would lead you to believe this to be a reasonable assumption, but honestly, it isn’t always the case.
+This can, in some instances, be the case, and conventional thinking would lead you to believe this to be a reasonable assumption, but honestly, it isn’t always the case.
 More times than not, the agents that sell ___X___ amount of properties more than another person is just the person who is more well connected or been doing it for a long time.
 This doesn’t necessarily mean they are a good or better choice or a smarter agent than another.
 I have seen many big producing agents out there that are, how do I say this.. idiots, and/or lazy.
 Another facet to this inaccurate perception is you may see one agent is responsible for hundreds of closings in one year.
 This is impossible.
-What you’re actually seeing is that one agent, has a team of people or a group within their office who sells property as well, but the one agent who is the team leader is the one who gets the credit for the sale.
+What you’re actually seeing is that one agent has a team of people or a group within their office who sells property as well, but the one agent who is the team leader is the one who gets the credit for the sale.
 Thus, on the “back end”, it looks as if they’ve personally sold hundreds of properties when in all actuality their team members sold most of the properties, did all the work, facilitated the transaction, procured the buyer/seller etc.

 8. BUYERS HAVE TO PAY FOR A REAL ESTATE AGENT